LiveShowAgency/.github/profile/README.md

 ## About LiveShow Agency

 LiveShow Agency is a development organization focused on creating and providing tools and resources for Minecraft game servers.
 Our goal is to simplify server management and configuration while offering innovative addons and features.
 We are also the developers of the LiveShow software, which will soon be available on Steam.
-Please note that LiveShow Software is not related to the "liveshow.com" website (a +18 website).

 ## What We Offer